exa-byte/CCTurtleRemoteController/README.md

 The ui supports textured blocks and items.
 They are just not included here for license reasons.
 If you want to, you can extract the block textures from your `/minecraft/versions/YOUR_VERSION/x.xx.x.jar` and paste them into `textures/blocks/minecraft/`.
 Same goes for items which go into `textures/items/minecraft/`.
 However normal block icons are not included, you will have to render them yourself from the blocktextures or get them from somewhere else (I used https://www.npmjs.com/package/minecraft-blocks-render).
 If you have other mods installed you can also extract the textures in the same way, except that the textures then go into `textures/blocks/yourmodname/` and `textures/items/yourmodname/` respectively.

+**Random info**

+- you can double click a block and the selected turtle will try to move there with a very simple algorithm
+- hovering over a block will show its id in the top right corner along with its coordinates
+- you can click a chest to open a window displaying its contents, however interaction is not implemented yet
+- you can drag and drop between turtle inventory slots hold `ctrl` for moving a whole stack
+- the bar below the turtle inventory is the turtles fuel gauge and shows the number of blocks you can move with the current fuel level

 **Keyboard bindings**